Avionteq

 A marker beacon, sometimes referred to as a station locator, that provides positive identification to the pilot when the aircraft is passing directly over a low-frequency navigation aid.

-Chat with us Announcement
+Chat with us" Announcement